inspec/inspec-aws/docs/resources/aws_security_groups.md

 The following examples show how to use this InSpec audit resource.

 ##### Look for a particular security group in just one VPC

     describe aws_security_groups.where( vpc_id: 'vpc-12345678') do
       its('group_ids') { should include('sg-abcdef12')}
     end

 ##### Examine the default security group in all VPCs

     describe aws_security_groups.where( group_name: 'default') do
       it { should exist }
     end

 ##### Allow at most 100 security groups on the account

     describe aws_security_groups do
       its('entries.count') { should be <= 100}
     end

+##### Pass entry resource data from security groups to the singular resource for testing.

+Use the `security_group_objects` resource to pass resource data to the singular resource for testing.
+This method uses local in-memory caching for quicker execution of large sets of test cases.

+    aws_security_groups.entries.each do |entry|
+        describe aws_security_group(resource_data: entry) do
+            it { should exist }
+            its('count') { should be >= 4 }
+        end
+    end

 ## Matchers